Seminary Debt Repayment Endowment

 - participate in a financial literacy program prior to submitting their application in July 2020.
 This program, completed either in person or on-line, must result in some type of 3rd party certification or proof of completion.
 Must be completed within the previous two years (date of completion must be as of June 2017 or later)

 - provide an annual updated budget to demonstrate ongoing financial growth, stability, and continued debt reduction

 All applications will be reviewed by the NCC Endowment Team each year.

 NCC ENDOWMENT TEAM- DETAILS

-- Team members were selected by the Rev. Ned Hill (Chair of the Board of Ordained Ministry) in consultation with the Office of Ministerial Relations.
+- Team members were selected by the Rev. Ned Hill (Former Chair of the Board of Ordained Ministry) in consultation with the Office of Ministerial Relations.
 The team includes one lay person from the Board of Ordained Ministry, the chair of CF&A, the CEO of the United Methodist Foundation, the Chair of the NCC Board of Ordained Ministry, the Director of Field Education at Duke Divinity School, the Director and Associate Director of Ministerial Relations of the NCC and one at-large member.